• Skip to primary navigation

 Ingredients

-• 1 medium - 415 grams/15 ounce tin Red Salmon
+• 1 can 415 grams/15 ounce tin Red Salmon - 415 grams/15 ounce tin Red Salmon

-• ¼ cup grated White potato - raw
+• ¼ cup Grated potato

-• ¼ cup grated Carrot
+• ¼ cup Grated Carrot

-• ¼ cup grated Zucchini
+• ¼ cup Grated Zucchini

-• 2 tablespoons Red onion - finely chopped
+• 2 tablespoons Red onion, finely chopped

-• 2 tablespoons Dill - finely chopped
+• 2 tablespoons Dill, finely chopped

-• 1 tablespoon Lemon juice - freshly squeezed
+• 1 tablespoon Lemon juice

 • Rind of 1 lemon

-• 1 Egg
+• 1 large Egg

-• ¼ cup Wholemeal breadcrumbs
+• ¼ cup Breadcrumbs

 • Salt and pepper to taste

-• 4 tablespoons Rice bran oil
+• 4 tablespoons Cooking oil

 Instructions